jamestut/ServiceDisabler/README.md

 - `ServiceNames` (Required)
 Type: `REG_SZ`
 List of services to be monitored and autostopped.
 Separate each service name with semicolon (`;`).
 Do not begin or end with semicolon, and do not put any space inside the string.
+- `ServiceDisableNames` (Required)
+Type: `REG_SZ`
+List of services to be monitored for their startup status.
+Services specified here will be automatically disabled for every scan interval.
+This configuration is independent from `ServiceNames`.
+Separate each service name with semicolon (`;`).
+Do not begin or end with semicolon, and do not put any space inside the string.
 - `CheckFrequency` (Optional)
 Type: `REG_DWORD`
 Specify the frequency of monitoring, in seconds.
 If not specified, default to 5 seconds.